Rotating rod and ball

-Without loss of generality, assume that the angular velocity of the rod equals 1 and the rotation is counterclockwise.
-It is convenient to consider the dynamics in the rotating coordinate system at the complex plane $\mathbb{C}$, where the rod is represented by the real axis $\mathbb{R}$, with the fixed point being at the origin, and the position of the ball $z(t)$ at the instant of time $t \in \mathbb{R}$ is always contained in the closed upper half-plane $\mathbb{C}_0^+ := \{ z \in \mathbb{C} : \text{Im}\, z \ge 0 \}$.
-The ball moves uniformly according to the formula
+Without loss of generality assume that the angular velocity of the rod equals 1 and the rotation is counterclockwise.
+It is convenient to consider the dynamics in the rotating coordinate system on the complex plane $\mathbb{C}$ (see Figures 1 and 2), where the rod is represented by the real axis $\RRR$, with the fixed point being at the origin, and the position of the ball $\zzz(t)$ at the time instant $t \in \mathbb{R}$ is always contained in the closed upper half-plane $\mathbb{C}_0^+ := \{ z \in \mathbb{C} : \text{Im}\, z \ge 0 \}$.